SOUL CIRCUS COWBOYS

 Formed in Tampa by lead singer and songwriter Billy McKnight in 2009, the successful independent artist teamed up with producer Henry Paul, who is best known for his roles in southern rock bands Blackhawk and The Outlaws.
 Together, they went on to refine their sound, with a vision revolving around larger-than-life performances and gasoline-drenched Southern Country Rock.
-Today, Billy is currently writing with producer and Grammy award-winning songwriter Frank Myers on their new album, scheduled to be released early 2021.
+Today, Billy is currently collaborating with producer and Grammy award-winning songwriter Frank Myers on their new album, Rolling Across America, due for release in July 2021.
 The album features their recent hit, ‘I Stand.’

-With the band now consisting of frontman Billy McKnight, who s joined by the powerful voice of singer and rhythm guitarist Dewey Buxton, lead guitarist Ron Zebron (three-time winner of the Mid Atlantic Best Rock Guitarist award), and unadulterated lover of music James Caulk on bass guitar, and Jesse Ian on drums.
+The band now consisting of frontman Billy McKnight, who is joined by the powerful voice of singer and rhythm guitarist Dewey Buxton, lead guitarist Ron Zebron (three-time winner of the Mid Atlantic Best Rock Guitarist award), unadulterated lover of music James Caulk on bass guitar, and Jesse Ian on drums.

 The band has been continuously praised by fans and critics for their astute musicianship.
 Their productions have become known as a diverse collection of sounds, styles, and captivatingly well-told stories, with every song crafted by the literary talents of Billy McKnight.
 Each band member’s past is deeply interwoven with the resulting sound of the project, and the combination of their backgrounds and talents has put them on a collective path that is undoubtedly going to take this band to an even greater level of success.

 They’re thoroughly genuine.
 They’re phenomenally talented.
 They’re the Soul Circus Cowboys.